Becoming a chartered quantity or building surveyor: information on the APC for graduates

 - have completed 48 hours of professional development per year while undertaking the APC.

 Sitting the APC: how long it takes

-If you have no or little experience in the industry, you can complete the APC in a minimum of 23 months (during which you must complete a minimum of 400 days’ practical experience).
+If you have no or little experience in the industry, you can complete the APC in a minimum of 24 months (during which you must complete a minimum of 96 hours' continuing professional development).
 You can defer your final assessment if you’re not ready to take it.

 You can begin to study for your APC on your work placement (and some employers will allow you to do this – especially if they are employing you after you’ve graduated), but a minimum of 12 months’ experience needs to be accrued after graduation.

 If you have previously worked in the industry for five years or more, the APC can take just 12 months.

 Sitting the APC: the support from your graduate employer

 The APC is renowned for its rigour and it’s not unusual to fail the first time.
 The support given to you by your employer can be instrumental in helping you through it, so it’s worth investigating this when choosing who to apply to or deciding which job offer to accept.